Jerusalem during the Second Temple period: Urban landscape

+Rural hinterland

+While major public buildings inside the city remain difficult to find, modern archaeology has provided a clearer picture of Jerusalem's surrounding countryside and daily economy during this Early Hellenistic period.
+Archaeological surveys show that the countryside within a two-hour walk of the city was quite sparsely populated at the time, with only about 15 small farms and rural estates active (including early layers at sites like Qalandiya, Nebi Samuel, and Ramat Rachel).
+Despite this small local setup, the items discovered by archaeologists reveal that Jerusalem was deeply connected to international trade networks under Ptolemaic and early Seleucid rule.
+Excavations in these rural areas have uncovered a large amount of high-quality imported tableware and stamped handles from Mediterranean wine jars, especially from the Greek island of Rhodes, showing that the capital and its neighbors relied heavily on imported luxury goods before the outbreak of the Maccabean Revolt.

 Hasmonean rule (164–63 BCE)

 The Hasmonean period in Jerusalem was characterized by great contrasts: independence and sovereignty, territorial expansion and material prosperity on the one hand, civil wars and a growing social gap on the other.
 Jerusalem, now the capital of an independent entity, prospered and grew.
 Various public buildings and government institutions were built.
 Traditional Jewish pilgrimages contributed to her economic stature and increased immigration, from home and abroad, made her grow in both population and size.
 Jerusalem became a bustling political, religious, creative and cultural center - both Jewish and Hellenistic.

 Political state

 Although the Maccabean Revolt broke out in 167 BCE and the Temple was purified from pagan influences in 164 BCE, Jerusalem nevertheless remained dominated by the Seleucid garrison which held out in the Acra for a further 25 years.
 Only in 141 BCE did Simon Maccabaeus occupy the Acra and, according to Josephus, raze it to the ground.
 From 140 BCE to 63 BCE Jerusalem was the capital of first an independent state and then an independent kingdom.
 As attested in 1 Maccabees, it began its own year count, distinct from the Seleucid system:

 In the one hundred and seventieth year the yoke of the Gentiles was removed from Israel, and the people began to write in their documents and contracts, "In the first year of Simon the great high priest and commander and leader of the Jews."